We Believe in

 Our Non-Discrimination Policy

-It is the policy of Families to Freedom to provide equal opportunities for service, volunteerism and employment without regard to heritage, national origin, religion, gender, personal attraction, age, or disability.
+It is the policy of Families to Freedom to provide equal opportunities for service, volunteerism and employment without regard to heritage, national origin, religion, gender, body size, personal attraction, age, or disability.
 We expect the same tolerance from our volunteers, staff and leadership team.

 All clients are required to demonstrate they have been in contact with a civic professional about their situation.